pulp/pulp/docs/sphinx/user-guide/admin-client/nodes.rst

  Available Arguments:

-  --node-id - (required) unique identifier; only alphanumeric, -, and _ allowed
+  --node-id - (required) unique identifier; only alphanumeric, -, and _ allowed --max-downloads - maximum number of downloads permitted to run concurrently --max-speed - maximum bandwidth used per download in bytes/sec

 .. warning:: Make sure repositories have been published.